1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Based on current listing details, eligibility includes: Public and private fleets operating on-road medium and heavy-duty vehicles in California; vehicles and equipment vendors Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and private fleets operating on-road medium and heavy-duty vehicles in California; vehicles and equipment vendors.
+Confirm the full requirements in the official notice before applying.